phenotypic/homebridge-web-sprinklers/examples/README.md

 ## Description

-This script is meant to be flashed onto a NodeMCU connected to a relay board and interfaces with this plugin to expose the web-based sprinkler system.
-A maximum of 9 zones is supported by the script.
+This script is designed to interface with the plugin to expose the web-based sprinkler system.
+A maximum of 9 zones can be controlled using this script with the use of a relay board.

 ## Requirements